The Federal Employees’ Compensation Act (FECA)

 Working for the United States government is an exciting opportunity and presents a unique employment arrangement.
 The difference between jobs in the private and public sector is certainly noteworthy, and it extends far beyond the job security that people perceive federal workers receive.
 For example, though the higher tiers of federal pay often do not rival the income available to workers performing similar tasks in the private sector, the lower tiers of pay tend to exceed the analogous positions.

 Additionally, because the regulation of the federal government falls under different considerations and statutes than those pertaining to other employers, there are many distinctions that exist between the view of public and private workers under the law.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to speak with an experienced team of legal professionals about the means of resolution that are most appropriate for your work injury.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, at (252) 222-0227 to speak with an experienced team of legal professionals about the means of resolution that are most appropriate for your work injury.

 Important Considerations of FECA